Directory | Explanation | Site Map

 Similarly, liberal mainline Protestants tend to extol feminine virtues and disdain masculine ones.

-• They praise peace-making overtures with demogogues and tyrants.
-But they denounce strength, courage and self-sacrifice in war — unless the "war" is for the advancement of feminine or select, faddish causes.
-[Review the recent book by Kathleen Parker entitled Save the Males at Amazon.]
+- They typically praise peace-making overtures with demogogues and tyrants—including anti-Semitic mass-murderers such as Hamas or Hezbollah.
+But they denounce strength, courage and self-sacrifice in war — unless the "war" is for the advancement of feminine or select, progressive, pro-Marxist causes.

-The same phenomenon is occurring in liberal Jewish circles, and Jewish men are fleeing Feminized Judaism.
+The same phenomenon is occurring in liberal Jewish circles.
+And Jewish men are fleeing Feminized Judaism.
 A recent study notes that:

 "Women have been taking an increasingly more dominant role in Jewish rites.
 As a result, the phenomenon of 'Ima on the bima' (mom on the podium) has become the rule rather than the exception in liberal Jewish settings.

-"Boys and men as a group are not attracted to feminized Jewish activities and environments. . . .
+"Boys and men as a group are not attracted to feminized Jewish activities and environments....
 In contrast, Orthodox Judaism, which has not integrated women into traditionally male roles such as rabbinical ordination and leading prayers, has managed to maintain the masculine connection to religious devotion."

 [From: "Non-Orthodox men less connected than women"; reprinted from The Jerusalem Post.]